daxzel/instalogger/README.md

 Skylle
 ======
-Application for greate work with logs
+Application for great working with logs